-BECU SVP Faced Steeper Climb as a Woman in Finance
+SVP Faced Steeper Climb as a Woman in Finance Industry

 When Jenni Fancher was growing up, she didn't notice that many of her interests were more popular with boys than with other girls.
 Math was always her favorite subject in school.
 She was more likely to get a Big Wheel than Barbies for a gift.
 Fishing with her dad was one of her favorite weekend activities.

-Now, as a successful executive in finance, Fancher does notice that, across the industry, there are fewer women at her level and above.
-She is senior vice president of Enterprise Strategic Services at BECU.
+Now, as a successful executive for a financial institution, Fancher does notice that, across the industry, there are fewer women at her level and above.
+She is Senior Vice President of BECU's Digital Transformation Office.

 Overcoming the Odds

-Fancher credits her upbringing with giving her a can-do attitude.
+Fancher gives credit to her upbringing for providing her with a can-do attitude.
 Her grandmother fled a war-torn country after her husband was killed.
 After Fancher's parents divorced, her mother went back to school to become a nurse.